- 3.James Beck, Ph.D., Senior Vice President, Chief Scientific Officer

 - 9.Leilani Pearl, Vice President, Chief Communications Officer

-- 11.Veronica “Ronnie” Todaro, Senior Vice President, Chief Operating Officer
+- 11.Veronica “Ronnie” Todaro, Executive Vice President, Chief Operating Officer

 John L. Lehr, President & Chief Executive Officer